SimplifyMyCloud/Infrastructure-Engineer-Interview-Kit/homework.md

-## The homework
+# The homework

 ## Storyboard of the infrastructure

 What I would ask you to do for the homework is either:

-  * Architect a POC of WordPress running on GCP, AWS, or Azure
+  * Document the architecture a POC of WordPress running on GCP
-  * Deploy a POC of WordPress running on GCP, AWS, or Azure
+  * Deploy a POC of WordPress running on GCP

 Listed below is the basic requirements and you build off of those using what you think is the best infrastructure.
 Anything not specified in the requirements is your decision.